Abhinav-Kotta/Tabla-Tuner/artifacts/dayan-tuner/README.md

 - Detection is optimized for a clear, nearly overhead photograph.
 Manual center, size, and rotation controls are available; perspective correction for tilted photos is not.
 - Audio analysis is local to the browser and is designed for one isolated strike at a time in a quiet room.
-- The current window uses the analyser frame that contains the onset; a future pass can add delayed resonant-window selection.
+- The current 180 ms capture window is fixed; a future pass can compare multiple delayed resonant windows or adapt the window to the strike envelope.
+- The detector is a readable autocorrelation MVP.
+YIN, McLeod Pitch Method, or an FFT/cepstrum cross-check may improve difficult, noisy, or highly inharmonic strikes.
 - The MVP supports dayan only and does not include bayan tuning, persistence, exports, or session history.
 - Microphone access requires a secure browser context and user permission.